-The 2018 Strike Out Cancer will be held on Thursday, March 1st at Bowl America, Hull Street Road.
+The 2018 Strike Out Cancer is scheduled for Thursday, March 1st at Bowl America, Hull Street Road.

-Four Chesterfield County high schools will once again hit the lanes to raise awareness of colorectal cancer and to raise funds for community efforts to prevent this disease which is the country’s second cancer killer in men and women.
+Four Chesterfield County high schools will once again hit the lanes to raise awareness to colorectal cancer and to raise funds for community efforts to prevent this disease which is the country’s second cancer killer in men and women.
 To help your school raise funds please visit the contribution page.

-Manchester High School, Clover Hill High School, Midlothian High School, and James River High School took part in the 2017 event and the teams will compete once again on March, 1, 2018 from 3:30pm – 5:30pm.
-The proceeds of the event support early detection services offered to the underserved population, provide support for patients and survivors, and offers community education to help break down barriers to screening.
+Manchester, Clover Hill, Midlothian, and James River high schools are competing on March, 1st from 3:30pm – 5:30pm.
+The proceeds of the event support early detection services offered to the underserved population, provide support for patients and survivors, and help to offer community education which breaks down barriers to screening.
 Thank you to Haley Toyota of Richmond for sponsoring the event and for making large efforts to support community outreach!

 Huge success at the Strike Out Cancer events over the last three years.
 Click PHOTOS to see all the pictures of the high energy events.

 The History: Strike Out Cancer’s field of competition just keeps increasing!
 Manchester kept #1 spot over Clover Hill on February 11, 2016, and Monacan took on Midlothian high school on February 18th!
 The last Strike Out Cancer took place on March 1st as Mills Godwin battled Douglas Freeman at the Short Pump Bowl America.

 In early 2015, the SCA’s of Manchester and Clover Hill High Schools sponsored a friendly competition on the lanes!
 Teams of teachers, students, and administrators attempted to “bowl” each other over as they raised funds for colorectal cancer awareness and prevention.
 Over $10,500.00 was raised between the two schools…but who was the winner?
 Manchester High School took home the trophy of raising the most money, and Manchester won by a narrow margins of striking the most pins!